Guide written by:

 Choosing the right electric heater for your room

-You should think about how comfortable the type of heat transfer is, the distribution of warmth throughout the room, how quickly the space is heated and how well the temperature is maintained, and the quality of air.
-If you're feeling flush, there's nothing stopping you from getting top-of-the-line smart heaters throughout the house!
-Otherwise, you should think about the heating needs of each room.
+In order to find the perfect heating solution, you should think about type of heat transfer, heat distribution, heat-up times, temperature maintenance and air quality.
+If you have the budget, there's nothing stopping you from getting top-of-the-line smart heaters throughout the house!
+Otherwise, you should think about the specific heating needs of each room.

 Hallways and spare rooms

-Hallways and lesser used rooms (entrances, corridors, guest rooms, etc.) can be fitted with radiant heaters.
-Heating up evenly and quickly, this type of heater will suffice for these spaces.
+Hallways and lesser used rooms (entrances, corridors, guest rooms, etc.) can be fitted with panel heaters.
+These heaters distribute heat evenly and quickly and will usually suffice for these spaces.

-For rooms that you spend more time in (living rooms, offices, bedrooms, etc.) opt forgreater comfort with a thermal inertia heater.
+For rooms that you spend more time in (living rooms, offices, bedrooms, etc.) opt for greater comfort with a storage heater.
 If possible, go for a smart control system.
-As these rooms will be heated often, it is advisable to go for economy heaters.
+As these rooms will be heated often, it is advisable to go for economy 7 heaters.

 Choosing a heater for your room type